WebDevLuke/Front-End-Style-Guidelines/front-end-style-guide.md

 These guidelines are based on my own experience working on large-scale development projects over the years and should be learned, understood, and implemented on new projects moving forwards.
 I want this to be a collaborative effort, so if deviations from this document can be justified then I'm happy to filter those back into the guidelines.

+### Orion Framework
+This is a lightweight front-end framework that I developed originally to use as a boilerplate and later as a test bed for new ideas and functionality.
+It implements everything discussed in this guide and would make a logical easy start point for your new front-end project.
+[Link](https://github.com/WebDevLuke/Orion-Framework)

 # Global Structure

 A project's directory structure is built around the use of a build tool such as [Gulp](http://gulpjs.com/). `dev` contains sources files whilst `dist` contains the compiled.
+How files are organised and structured within these two folders can be largely left to the requirements of the project.

 ~~~~
 - dev